mamirjamali/wp-clickup-status-plugin/README.md

 3. Specify the ClickUp space where tasks should be created.
 4. Enable the tracking feature to provide users with a tracking code.

-### Creating Tasks from Contact Form 7

-1. Ensure that the Contact Form 7 has the necessary fields configured.
-2. Users submitting the form will trigger the creation of a ClickUp task.
-3. A unique tracking code will be generated and provided to the user.

 ### Creating Tasks from Gravity Forms

 1. Ensure that the Gravity Form has the required fields set up.